Valentin-2/Bond-valuation-project/README.md

-# Bond-valuation-project
+# 📈 Bond-valuation-project

+### Abstract
-You will find a user interface for bond valuation based on the coupon, discount rate, face value, and number of periods for both annual and biannual payment bonds
+This Python project provides a Graphical User Interface (GUI) for bond valuation using the tkinter library.
+Users can input bond parameters such as coupon payments, discount rate, face value, and the number of years to calculate the bond's present value.

+### Features

+✅ User-friendly GUI to input bond parameters

+✅ Supports multiple currencies ($, €, £)

+✅ Option for bi-annual coupon payments
+✅ Dynamic bond price calculation and real-time updates